salaami/nvim-lua-config/README.md

 require('nvim-lua-config/autocmd')
 require('nvim-lua-config/plugin_config')
 ```
-2. Make sure a Nerd Font is installed to be able to display all the icon in the nvim-tree
+2. Make sure a Nerd Font is installed to be able to display the icons in the nvim-tree and lualine.